statisticsnorway/react-reference-app/README.md

 ### [Azure Pipelines (azure-pipelines.yml)](https://github.com/statisticsnorway/fe-react-reference-app/blob/master/azure-pipelines.yml)
-The setup should be fairly easy by just following this applications `.azure-pipelines.yml` structure and remember to replace application names throughout the file with your applications name where applicable.
+The setup should be fairly easy by just following this applications `.azure-pipelines.yml` structure and remember to replace application name in the variable `appName`.

 We will try to make use of caching in our Azure Piplelines which in essence is the usage of a `shared Yarn cache folder` each time a pipeline is ran.
 Read about it [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/release/caching?view=azure-devops#nodejsyarn).